particle-iot/docs/src/content/quickstart/argon.md

 ## 2. Open the Web IDE
 ![Image of the Web IDE](/assets/images/webide.png)

 To program your Argon, open a new browser tab and go to the <a target="_blank" href="https://build.particle.io">Web IDE</a>.
+You will see a layout like the image below.

 {{box op="start"}}